-Golfers got in the swing to raise thousands of pounds for the charity inspired by the tragic deaths of two teenage South Tyneside sweethearts.
+Golfers got in the swing to raise thousands of pounds for a charity inspired by the tragic deaths of two teenage South Tyneside sweethearts.

 Thirty four-strong teams took part in the second annual one-day competition to support the Chloe and Liam Together Forever Trust.

-The charity was set up to honour the legacy of South Shields couple Chloe Rutherford, 17, and Liam Curry, 19, who died in the Manchester Arena bombing on May 22, 2017.
+The charity was set up to honour the legacy of South Shields couple Chloe Rutherford, 17, and Liam Curry, 19, who died in the Manchester Arena bombing in 2017.